Coronavirus cases count increases in Kazakhstan

 By Nargiz Sadikhova - Trend:

-Two more coronavirus cases have been detected in Kazakhstan thus bringing the overall number of cases to six, Spokesman for Kazakhstan's Healthcare Ministry Dias Akhmetsharip said, Trend reports with reference to the Ministry.
+Tenth case of coronavirus infection was detected in Kazakhstan, Spokesperson for Kazakhstan’s Healthcare Ministry Dias Akhmetshrip said, Trend reports with reference to Kazakh media.

-Akhmetsharip said that one case of coronavirus infection has been detected in a 62-year-old passenger who arrived in Kazakhstan’s Almaty from Moscow on March 10, 2020.

-Another case detected in a woman who arrived in Nur-Sultan via Warsaw – Nur-Sultan flight.

 The World Health Organization (WHO) declared COVID-19 a pandemic on March 11.